waylaidwanderer/gemini-plays-pokemon-public/notepad.md

 - **Testing:** This hypothesis was tested by selecting floors 11F, 10F, and 9F on the panel, then moving to the warp pad at (3, 4) and pressing Down.
 - **Result:** In all cases, the warp successfully transported the player to the selected floor.
 - **Conclusion:** Hypothesis confirmed.
 The Silph Co. elevator requires both panel selection and warp pad activation to function.
+- **`navigation_troubleshooter` Agent Idea:** Create an agent that, when `find_path` fails, can analyze the map, the tool's diagnostic output (blocking objects), and the list of reachable warps to suggest alternative navigation strategies or intermediate waypoints to solve complex pathing puzzles like Silph Co.